Crypto, Taxes, and Freedom: John Jay Singleton on Beating the IRS and Owning Your Wealth

 Once you start the con, you can't stop.

-Yeah, but we didn't we did stop them.
+But we did stop them.

-What they did is they said, you know, Judge, uh, there's no grounds for the case anymore because we changed our policy.
+What they did is they said, you know, Judge, there's no grounds for the case anymore because we changed our policy.

-Yes, guess what we asked for in the complaint?
+Guess what we asked for in the complaint?

 Change your policy.